Cisco-Talos/CASC/README.md

 cursor in the basic block of interest, then:

 - Within the CASC plug-in window, press Ctrl+Ins
-- Within the CASC plug-in window, right click and select “Insert Assembly”
+- Within the CASC plug-in window, right click and select "Insert Assembly"
  -  Within the IDA View window by
-     *  Pressing Ctrl+`
+     *  Pressing Ctrl+\`
      *  Right click and select "Add Assembly to ClamAV Sig Creator…"

 The Assembly to Signature window will allow you to insert notes for the sub